This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Getting the perfect sebum balance for your hair can be a difficult task for you.

-Washing your hair with water only means that your hair will eventually have a lot of sebum build-up.
+Washing your hair with water only means that your hair will eventually have some sebum build-up.

 It is natural for your hair to get a little greasy during the transition to washing with water only.